baehyunsol/engine/mdxts/articles/Browser-Compatibility.md

   - tested on 2022/10/22
 - IE
   - Version 11.0.19041.1566 on Windows 10
-  - tested on 2022/10/20, but that doesn't matter at all: IE's not maintained anymore
+  - tested on 2022/10/20, but that doesn't matter at all: IE's not maintained anymore.
 - Ladybird
+  - Version ?? on Serenity OS
-  - Not tested yet
+  - tested on 2022/10/22
 - NetSurf
   - Version 3.10 on Windows 10
   - tested on 2022/10/20